syncfusion-content/javascript-docs/js/PivotGrid/How-To.md

 ## Public Methods

 ### Initialize pivot pager with page properties
-The [`initPagerProperties`](/api/js/ejpivotpager#methods:initpagerproperties) method is used to initialize the page counts and page numbers for the pivot pager.
+The [`initPagerProperties`](/api/js/ejpivotpager#methods:initpagerproperties) method is used to initialize the page counts and page numbers of the pivot pager.

 {% highlight js %}